openvinotoolkit/openvino/src/frontends/onnx/docs/how_to_add_op.md

 fe.add_extension(ConversionExtension("CustomAdd", "org.openvinotoolkit", custom_add))
 ```
-Via `OpExtension` an custom op registration can look like:
+If you use `OpExtension`, an custom op registration can look like:
 ```python
 from openvino.frontend.onnx import OpExtension
 ...